serverless/blog/posts/2019-08-01-serverless-components-beta.md

   - AustenCollins
 ---

+> **Update:** We've now made Serverless Components much faster, and more stable with the latest GA release.
+Please check out the [Serverless Components GA Announcement](https://www.serverless.com/blog/serverless-components-ga/) and the [latest docs](https://github.com/serverless/components) for more up to date information.

 **Forget infrastructure** — Today, we’re giving you a new option to **deploy serverless use-cases — without managing complex infrastructure configuration files**.